 The Beginning – 25th December 2017

 The pain was excruciating.
-I woke up with a stabbing pain on my side and I couldn’t breathe properly.
+I woke up with a stabbing pain in my stomach and I couldn’t breathe properly.
 I was feeling sweaty, clammy and extremely tired.
 Must be indigestion or food poisoning perhaps?

-I decided to take two Panadols to stop the pain and I somehow managed to go back to sleep.
+I took some painkillers and somehow managed to go back to sleep.

-I continued to try to mask the pain for another 5 days but on the 5th day, the pain was so extreme that the panadol didn’t provide much reprieve.
-Until I was grimacing in a corner on my bed and yelled out to my parents for help.
+I endured the pain for another 5 days until the Panadol tablets didn’t provide any relief and I was curled up in pain on my bed and called out to my parents for help.

-They quickly brought me to A&E, and the nurse practitioner gave me tramadol (which was a stronger painkiller).
-The tramadol worked for a while and I was told that it was possible I had muscle spasms and to come back to A&E if the pain came back.
+They quickly brought me to A&E, where the nurse gave me a strong painkiller.
+The painkiller worked after a while and I was told that it was possible I had muscle spasms and to come back to A&E if the pain came back.